Mathematical Sciences

 Our PhD programme will allow you to delve deeper into a topic you are passionate about and make new discoveries, with our excellent state-of-the-art laboratories and facilities providing a platform for world-class research.
 The knowledge, skills and expertise gained can be transferred into a career in mathematics, research or academia.

-Our key research themes include analysis, dynamical systems, geometry and mathematical physics, linear and nonlinear waves, mathematical modelling, statistics, and stochastic analysis.
+Our key research themes include analysis, dynamical systems, geometry and mathematical physics, linear and nonlinear waves, mathematical modelling and statistics.
 We also host regular seminar series and colloquia, as well as international conferences and workshops.

 As part of the School of Science, our Mathematical Sciences staff and PhD students contribute to our interdisciplinary research centres: